Karaka-Management/privateSetup/README.md

-# Orange-Management Setup
+# Karaka Setup

-This script automatically installes the Orange-Management demo application and configures the different modules.
+This script automatically installes the Karaka demo application and configures the different modules.